foosel/foosel.github.io/content/til/how-to-monitor-network-traffic-on-my-usg-via-wireshark.md

 ---
-title: "How to do monitor network traffic on my USG via Wireshark"
+title: "How to monitor network traffic on my USG via Wireshark"
 date: 2023-08-28
 tags:
 - ssh